 I wrapped a thick ribbon around my wreath to give it a little flare but you can also go for a very natural look, attaching only dried flowers, pine cones and other natural elements.

-So there you have it.
-Wreath-making=incredibly simple.
-I was truly amazed and impressed when I saw a room full of beautiful wreaths from people who had never made one before.
+I was truly amazed and impressed when I saw a room full of beautiful wreaths from people who had never made one before!

-Therefore, I would definitely encourage anyone to try this holiday craft.
+I would encourage anyone to try this holiday craft.
 After all, who wouldn’t want a beautiful wreath hanging on their front door during the holiday season?